TimeRef.com

 The Stuart Kings and Queens

-When Elizabeth I died, James VI of Scotland, son of Mary Stuart became James I of Great Britain.
-He was the great-grandson of Henry VII and Elizabeth of York.
-He married Anne of Denmark.
-Charles I, their son became king and married Henrietta Maria of France.
+Just before Queen Elizabeth I died she nominated James VI of Scotland, son of Mary Stuart, to succeed her and become King James I, the first King of Great Britain.
+James was the great-grandson of Henry VII and Elizabeth of York.
+He married Anne of Denmark and their son, Charles, became king Charles I and married Henrietta Maria of France.
 After the execution of Charles came the Commonwealth when the country was run by Parliament.
-Charles II, the son of Charles I, returned from exile and became teh next king.
+Charles II, the son of Charles I, returned from exile and became the next king.
 He married Catherine of Breganza.

 From